Bioaccumulation Oversight Group

 Background

-Since 2007, the BOG has been conducting surveys focused on collecting and analyzing fish tissue for mercury, legacy pesticides, and other bioaccumulated pollutants, such as PCBs, and assessing these data to provide insight into the safety of eating sport fish.
+Since 2007, the Workgroup has been conducting surveys focused on collecting and analyzing fish tissue for mercury, legacy pesticides, and other bioaccumulated pollutants, such as PCBs, and assessing these data to provide insight into the safety of eating sport fish.
 These surveys have been conducted in lakes and reservoirs, rivers and streams, and coastal waters of California.
-From 2012 – 2013, the BOG conducted a study of methylmercury bioaccumulation in birds on California lakes and reservoirs (known as the wildlife survey).
-See the figure below for a timeline of the different bioaccumulation monitoring surveys the BOG has conducted and plans to conduct through 2032.
+From 2012 – 2013, the Workgroup conducted a study of methylmercury bioaccumulation in birds on California lakes and reservoirs (known as the wildlife survey).
+See the figure below for a timeline of the different bioaccumulation monitoring surveys the Workgroup has conducted and plans to conduct through 2032.

-- A review of the historic Toxic Substance Monitoring (TSM) and State Mussel Watch (SMW) Programs
+A review of the historic Toxic Substance Monitoring (TSM) and State Mussel Watch (SMW) Programs

-- A review of historic bioaccumulation of pollutants and their impacts on fishing an aquatic wildlife in California waters
+A review of historic bioaccumulation of pollutants and their impacts on fishing an aquatic wildlife in California waters

 Membership